 Where we work in India, a glass of water is potentially dangerous.
 Simply put, water pollution occurs when unprocessed sewage or industrial waste ends up in the public water supply.

 For us, in Delhi, where our production center is located, the issue is endemic.
 Delhi has been crowned the world’s 5th most polluted city.
-We’re a stone’s throw away from the Yamuna River, which according to a Google Maps review (I know, what a strange world we live in), has “very poor water condition.”
+We’re a stone’s throw away from the Yamuna River, which according to a Google Maps review has “very poor water condition.”
 That’s an understatement.
-When I first started spending time in India a little over a decade ago, people would still bathe in the river.
+When WORK+SHELTER was founded over a decade ago, people would still bathe in the river.
 Now, the smell of sewage and industrial water is so pervasive it’s hard to even pass by in a moving vehicle.
 The river is technically “dead,” a painful term used when a river cannot sustain life.

 What’s the Deal with Water Pollution in the Fashion Industry?

 Water is a key player in the supply chain.
 Water pollution can actually be the result of many different stages throughout the production process.
 Take a cotton t-shirt: a large part of the production process surrounds the harvesting of the cotton.
 However, if that cotton isn’t being sourced organically, there is a high probability it’s getting treated with harmful chemicals and pesticides that the rain ends up washing away, into the groundwater.